Founder's Message

 Founder and CEO, SpecialEffect

-SpecialEffect’s primary aim is to enhance the quality of life of severely physically disabled people throughout the world through access to videogames.
+SpecialEffect’s primary aim is to enhance the quality of life of severely physically disabled people throughout the world through access to video games.
 Our strategy is to be a catalyst for change through collaboration with developers and by example – offering a way forward not by what we say but what we do.
 Whether you are a person with a disability, a parent, carer or someone with a professional interest in the field we hope that you will find something of interest on our website which will help to take us all a little bit closer to a gaming world where everyone can join in.

 We don’t think of ourselves as just being UK-based, we’re having a global impact.